EIC Mission Statement

 Complete the CAC EIC Application Form

-Your child must be between the ages of 2-5 as of January 7, 2024 to be eligible for admission consideration.
-Older students may be considered for in-home support
+Your child must be between the ages of birth to 12 years old, to be eligible for admission consideration.
+Older students may be considered for in-home support.

 Eligibility Process